MBBS in New Zealand 2025: Eligibility, Fees, Universities & Admission Guide

 - Step 1: Applicants must complete 10+2 with 75% or higher in Physics, Biology and Chemistry and obtain 6.5+ in IELTS.
 Then they should appear for the UCAT ANZ clinical test.

-- Step 2: After 10+2 students are required to be admitted in a 1-year pre-medical program.
-Maintain at least 6.0/9 GPA for University of Auckland or 70% scores for University of Otago.
+- Step 2: After 10+2 students are required to be admitted to a 1-year pre-medical program.
+Maintain at least a 6.0/9 GPA for the University of Auckland or 70% scores for the University of Otago.

 - Step 3: After fulfilling the eligibility submit an online application through the university portal.
 Attach mark sheets of class 10 and 12, NEET/UCAT/IELTS score card, a statement of purpose, passport and income certificate